 In his case, officers showed up at his home the next day and saw damage on his car consistent with the car he hit, but they couldn’t arrest him for DUI because they could not actually prove that he was drunk at the time of the incident itself.

 If you are on social media and see something like this, by all means alert your local authorities.
 Drunk driving is a serious offense and while the above cases are indeed extreme, if you or someone you know are ever in need of representation for DUI or if you believe you have been wrongly accused, the first thing you should do is not panic.
 The second thing you should do is get professional representation like the experienced DUI attorneys at Alpert Schreyer.
-Call today for a free consultation.
+Call today for a free case evaluation.